docent-net/systemd-conference-2015-hacking/README.md

     - 192.168.122.15 for runc VM
     - 192.168.122.16 for systemd-nspawn VM
     - 192.168.122.17 for rkt VM
+    - 192.168.122.12 for docker registry
+- I also used my local Docker registry (as I do some work in areas where connectivity is rather poor, so it's easier this way).
+This registry might be created with **plays/docker_registry_deployer.yml**

 ## What we can do here? ##